-The identification of the character and source of released materials at any location is enhanced 11 emplaced derived waste; and waste manifests and other waste characterization information in 18 the operating record.
-The WWIS also includes information on wastes that are in the waste 19 handling process.
-Also available are Safety Data Sheets (SDSs) for hazardous materials in the 20 various user areas throughout the facility, waste acceptance records, and materials inventories 21 for buildings and operating groups at the WIPP facility.
-Information or data from the derived 22 waste accumulation areas, the Hazardous Waste Staging Areas, satellite staging areas, and 23 nonregulated waste accumulation areas are included.
-It is anticipated that this information is 24 sufficient for identifying the nature and extent of the released materials.
-The RCRA Emergency 25
+Sources of information available to identify the hazardous wastes involved in a fire, an emplaced derived waste; and waste manifests and other waste characterization information in the operating record.
+The WWIS also includes information on wastes that are in the waste handling process.
+Also available are Safety Data Sheets (SDSs) for hazardous materials in the various user areas throughout the facility, waste acceptance records, and materials inventories for buildings and operating groups at the WIPP facility.
+Information or data from the derived waste accumulation areas, the site-generated hazardous waste accumulation areas, and nonregulated waste accumulation areas are included.
+It is anticipated that this information is sufficient for identifying the nature and extent of the released materials.
+The RCRA Emergency